dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/charges-or-transactions/_index.md

 ![Charges or Transactions Viewer](ChargesViewer.png)

-There are activity buttons to "Save Layout" or expand the Charges viewing pane.
-Users can expand the width of the Charges pane to view more available columns by clicking on the arrow in the top right corner of the pane.
-This pane also provides information on CPT Codes, Descriptions, Modifiers, Quantity, Service Date, Revenue Code, and Total Price.
+There are activity buttons to "Save Layout" or expand the Charges viewer.
+Users can expand the width of the Charges viewer to view more available columns by clicking on the arrow in the top right corner of the viewer.
+This viewer also provides information on CPT Codes, Descriptions, Modifiers, Quantity, Service Date, Revenue Code, and Total Price.

 ![Open Charges Viewer](ChargesEx.png)